dchambers/typester/README.md

   * The `fulfills()` method can be used do shape-based checks.
   * The `optionally` modifier can be used for optional arguments.
   * It's the developer's responsibility to ensure the `verify()` statements are performed in the correct order &mdash; the provided argument name is only used for informational purposes when an error is thrown.
+  * it's the developer's responsibility to ensure that verifications are provided for all arguments &mdash; otherwise an error will be thrown.

 ## Verifiers